claudiaor/claudiaor.github.io/index.md

 ## About me

 Hello there!
-I am Claudia Orellana-Rodriguez, I am the CSO and Lead Research Engineer at recsyslabs (www.recsyslabs.com).
+I am Claudia Orellana-Rodriguez, I am the CSO and Lead Research Engineer at recsyslabs (www.recsyslabs.com), where we are building the next generation of recommender systems.

 I was born and raised in San Miguel, El Salvador where I lived until I moved to San Salvador to start my Engineering degree.
 I am a proud UES alumna!